We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Have all the ingredients measured out before you start.
 The fudge sets quickly!

-- Use dark chocolate so the fudge isn’t too sweet.
+- Use dark chocolate so it isn’t too sweet.
 The bittersweet flavor of 60% chocolate is just what we want.

-- Sprinkle margarita salt on top of the fudge to cut the richness.
+- Sprinkle margarita salt on top to cut the richness.
 Then, you can have more than one piece if you want!

 - Don’t swap out the margarita salt for kosher salt.
 The margarita salt is larger and flakier than kosher salt.

-- Change things up by using chunky peanut butter or adding cut up mini marshmallows to the fudge.
+- Change things up by using chunky peanut butter or adding cut up mini marshmallows.

-- Store leftover fudge in an airtight container at room temperature.
+- Store leftovers in an airtight container at room temperature.
 (You can keep it in the fridge if you live in a hot, humid climate.)

-- Freeze extra fudge in an airtight container or zip-top freezer bag for up to two months.
+- Freeze extras in an airtight container or zip-top freezer bag for up to two months.

 - Makes a great gift idea for Valentine’s Day or Christmas.
-Set the pieces of fudge in a wax paper lined box or tin.
+Set the pieces in a wax paper lined box or tin.
 Decorate with a bow.

 Chocolate peanut butter fudge is an old fashioned no bake dessert that’s a favorite with kids and adults.
 It’s ridiculously easy to make, and it only takes 5 ingredients!
 Use dark chocolate chips, sweetened condensed milk, peanut butter, vanilla, and salt to make this quick stovetop treat.
 It will be a popular candy at Christmas!